AGENDA - Day 1

 The Net Zero Innovation Hub (NZHI) accelerates Europe’s journey toward climate-neutral digital infrastructure by connecting climate tech innovators with the data center industry.

-This session introduces the NZHI initiative and features pitch presentations from six pioneering startups developing solutions in energy efficiency, heat reuse, circular design, and renewable integration — driving the next wave of sustainable data center innovation across Europe.
+This session introduces the NZHI initiative and features pitch presentations from six pioneering startups developing solutions in energy efficiency, heat reuse, circular design, and renewable integration, driving the next wave of sustainable data center innovation across Europe.

 Place: Stage 1

-Closing panel: Big Ideas - Where Is the Danish Colocation Market Heading?
+Plenary panel: Big Ideas - Where Is the Danish Colocation Market Heading?

 • More info